Morgan Bible: Description

-The Morgan Bible is part of Morgan Library & Museum in New York (Ms M. 638).
-It is a medieval picture Bible.
-The Morgan Bible originally contained 48 folios; of these, 43 still reside in the Morgan Museum, two are in the Bibliothèque nationale de France, Paris, one is in the J. Paul Getty Museum, Los Angeles, and two have been lost.
+The majority of the Morgan Bible is part of the Morgan Library & Museum's collection in New York (Ms M. 638).
+It is a medieval picture Bible, originally containing 48 folios; of these, 43 still reside in the Morgan Museum, two are in the Bibliothèque nationale de France, Paris, one is in the J. Paul Getty Museum, Los Angeles, and two have been lost.
 The cover that once bound the manuscript has also been lost over time.
 The surviving leaves measure at 32.5 × 29.1 cm (12 13/16 × 11 7/16 in.)
 In full, the manuscript contained over 380 scenes.
 It was the work of at least six different artists.
 The book consists of paintings of events from Hebrew scripture but are given a setting in the customs and costumes of thirteenth-century France, concentrating on stories of kings, especially David.

 The Morgan Bible is not a complete Bible.
 It includes portions of "Genesis, Exodus, Joshua, Judges, Ruth, and Samuel" with a particular emphasis on early Israelite heroes who are presented as models of kingship to learn from.

 A Siege, Samuel crowns Saul king, and they sacrifice together.

 Originally, the Bible contained only miniatures, organized in a consistent visual rhythm from page to page.
 Within 100 years, the book acquired marginal inscriptions in Latin describing the scenes illustrated.
-Cardinal Bernard Maciejowski, Bishop of Kraków, had the book given as a gift to Abbas I of Persia in 1608.
+Cardinal Bernard Maciejowski, Bishop of Kraków, had the book given as a gift to Shah of Safavid Iran, Abbas The Great in 1608.
 Abbas ordered inscriptions in Persian to be added, mostly translating the Latin ones already there.
 Later, in the eighteenth century, inscriptions were added in Judeo-Persian.
 The Latin text allowed art historians to identify the subjects of the miniatures.

 The manuscript is of particular interest to scholars because of the quality and preservation of the illuminations.
 The level of detail included, from architecture to siege engines to haircuts, provides historians with valuable clues as to what life was like at the time, while the stylistic changes and subtle variations in the story-lines give some insight into one of the most powerful men in Europe.